Argobba people

 The Argobba are an ethnic group inhabiting Ethiopia.
-A Muslim community, they spread out through isolated village networks and towns in the north-eastern and eastern parts of the country.
+They are a Muslim community, and they spread out through isolated village networks and towns in the north-eastern and eastern parts of the country.
 Group members have typically been astute traders and merchants, and have adjusted to the economic trends in their area.
 These factors have led to a decline in usage of the Argobba language.
 Argobba are considered endangered today due to exogamy and destitution as well as ethnic cleansing by the Abyssinian state over the centuries.

+Etymology

+According to traditional explanations the name Argobba is derived from the Amharic phrase Arab gebba, meaning "Arabs came".
+Aklilu Asfaw likewise recorded the explanation Arab geba, translated as "Arabs have entered".